VTCS5704-Team1/vibrations-front-end/README.md

 - Change password
 - Delete account
 - Like a user, view them in matches tab
+- Matchmaking algorithm generates matches in your area
+  - these matches can be viewed by clicking vibrations in the top right of the nav bar

 Features that don't function:
 - Send message